Direct-photon production in inelastic and high-multiplicity proton-proton collisions at $\sqrt{s} =$ 13 TeV: Results

 Figure~\hyperref[fig:GammaPt]{\ref{fig:GammaPt}} shows the direct-photon yield as a function of \pt obtained from the direct-photon fraction measurement following the Eq.~\ref{eq:gammadir}.
 Different lines on the left panel represent the same theoretical calculations which are also shown in Fig.~\hyperref[fig:r_vs_pt]{\ref{fig:r_vs_pt}} (left).
 The HM results on the right panel are compared to the theoretical calculations for INEL pp collisions scaled by empirical factors consistent with Fig.~\hyperref[fig:r_vs_pt]{\ref{fig:r_vs_pt}} (right).

 Finally, Fig.~\hyperref[fig:GammaMult]{\ref{fig:GammaMult}} presents the integrated direct-photon yield as a function of charged-particle multiplicity at midrapidity measured in pp and heavy-ion collisions at RHIC~\cite{STAR:2016use,PHENIX:2018for,PHENIX:2022qfp} and LHC~\cite{ALICE:2015xmh,ALICE:2023jef} energies.
-For this purpose, direct-photon yields in the INEL and HM event classes presented in Fig.~\ref{fig:GammaPt} are integrated over the range 1 $<$ \pt $<$ 3 \GeVc, and the \dndeta values are taken from Ref.~\cite{ALICE:2020swj}.
+For this purpose, direct-photon yields in the INEL and HM event classes presented in Fig.~\ref{fig:GammaPt} are integrated over the range 1 $<$ \pt $<$ 3 \GeVc.
+The corresponding \dndeta values represent the pseudorapidity density of charged particles at midrapidity $|\eta| < 0.5$ measured in the same multiplicity classes~\cite{ALICE:2020swj}.
 Whereas the direct-photon fraction $r$ is compatible for both multiplicity classes, a much higher yield of direct photons per event is observed in the HM class.
 The results in the HM event class reach a multiplicity close to that in peripheral Au--Au collisions at \mbox{$\sqrt{s_{\rm NN}} = 200$~GeV}~\cite{PHENIX:2022qfp} and show a similar integrated yield of direct photons.
 The results are compatible with the data reported by the STAR collaboration in Ref.~\cite{STAR:2016use} at similar \dndeta, which on the one hand show a significantly lower direct photon yield compared to the results from the PHENIX collaboration presented in Ref.~\cite{PHENIX:2018for} at the same multiplicity, but on the other hand hint at an excess of direct photons with respect to~$N_{\rm coll}$-based extrapolation from pp collisions at $\sqrt{s} =$ 200 GeV~\cite{PHENIX:2014nkk}.
 Following the approach described in Refs.~\cite{PHENIX:2022rsx,PHENIX:2022qfp}, the direct-photon yield reported in this letter is tested against an assumption of a universal scaling behaviour with charged-particle multiplicity as $(\dndeta)^{\alpha}$.
-The fit to the newly available pp data from ALICE leads to \mbox{$\alpha = 1.19 \pm 0.22 \rm{(stat.)} ^{+0.11}_{-0.26} \rm{(syst.)}$}, which is in agreement with the values previously reported by the PHENIX Collaboration for Au--Au data~\cite{PHENIX:2022rsx,PHENIX:2022qfp}.
+The fit to the newly available pp data from ALICE leads to \mbox{$\alpha = 1.17 \pm 0.18 \rm{(stat.)} \pm 0.21\rm{(syst.)}$}, which is in agreement with the values previously reported by the PHENIX Collaboration for Au--Au data~\cite{PHENIX:2022rsx,PHENIX:2022qfp}.